telerik/kendo-ui-core/docs/AngularJS/introduction.md

 You can specify any options supported by Kendo UI widgets in element attributes by converting the option name from camelCase to dash-separated-words, and prefixing it with `k-`.

 > **Important**
-> A widget will not initialize if any of the defined attribute options are `undefined`.
+> * A widget will not initialize if any of the defined attribute options are `undefined`.
 For instance, if the NumericTextBox `k-max` attribute points to a `$scope.maxNumber` field which is `undefined`, it will not initialize.
->
-> Kendo bindings will parse attributes without prefixes if they match the widget's options.
+> * Kendo bindings will parse attributes without prefixes if they match the widget's options.
 For instance, the HTML5 `placeholder` attribute defined in the NumericTextBox element will be parsed as Angular expression, because the widget has a `placeholder` option.
 Because of this built-in functionality, you will need to ensure that the attribute has a valid Angular expression or a valid string value, rendered between `'` (single quote) characters.

-#### Set widget options as attributes in AngularJS
+#### Set Options As Attributes in AngularJS

+###### Example

 ```html
 <div ng-app="app" ng-controller="MyCtrl">